-Fig. S Exposure of temperature (summer and winter) for different scenarios and global climate models (GCMs).
-Exposure is calculated as the difference between mean of current conditions (1980-2010) and mean of future conditions (2035-2065) in each grid cell of × .
+Fig. S2 Exposure of mean seasonal temperature change (summer and winter) for different scenarios and global climate models (GCMs).
+Exposure is calculated as the difference between mean of current conditions (1980-2010) and mean of future conditions (2035-2065) in each grid cell of 0.5 × 0.5° resolution.
+Units are oC.